Wlzzzz-del/Awesome_Quantum_Machine_Learning_and_Communication/README.md

 ## Quantum Communication

+### Quantum Network Protocols upon link level
+[1] A Link Layer Protocol for Quantum Networks, SIGCOMM '19: ACM SIGCOMM 2019 Conference.

+The autor propose a functional allocation of a quantum network stack, and construct the first physical and link layer protocols that turn ad-hoc physics experiments producing heralded entanglement between quantum processors into a well-defined and robust service.

+The code is opensourced in https://github.com/SoftwareQuTech/QLinkLayerSimulations .

+### Quantum Multi-parties Entanglement Routing
+[1] Multiparty entanglement routing in quantum networks, Physical Review A, 2023.
+The author proposed a protocol for extracting maximally entangled GHZ States for any numbers of parties in a quantum network.
+The network had been abstracted as a graph state and local operations has been abstracted as Graph Operations.

+[2] Improved Routing of Multiparty Entanglement over Quantum Networks, arXiv, 2024.

+[3] Distribution and Purification of Entanglement States in Quantum Networks, arXiv 2025.

+[4] Efficient multiparty entanglement distribution with DODAG-X protocol, 2025.

+[5] Multi-Entanglement Routing Design Over Quantum Networks Using Greenberger–Horne–Zeilinger Measurements, IEEE Tran. on Networking, 2025.

+### Quantum Entanglement Routing Design
+[1] Entanglement Routing Design Over Quantum Networks, IEEE/ACM Trans. on Networking(CCF A), 2024.

+[2] DQRA: Deep Quantum Routing Agent for Entanglement Routing in Quantum Networks, IEEE Trans. on Quantum Engineering, 2022.

+[3] Opportunistic Routing in Quantum Networks, IEEE INFOCOM, 2022.

+[4] A Fast Heuristic Entanglement Distribution Algorithm for Quantum Repeater Chains, IEEE Tran. on Networking, 2024.

 ### Quantum Purification Scheduling

 [1] On Optimum Entanglement Purification Scheduling  in Quantum Networks, IEEE JSAC 2024(CCF A).

 [2] E2E fidelity aware routing and purification for throughput maximization in quantum networks, IEEE INFOCOM 2022(CCF A).